 - strengthen the role of software tools for gender pay gap analysis and equal payment strategies in pay audits;

-- construct measures for all companies of different sizes, as companies may vary in their ability to fulfil the obligations, thus, making a tailored approach to companies a suitable option.
+- construct measures for all companies of different sizes, as companies may vary in their ability to fulfill the obligations, thus, making a tailored approach to companies a suitable option.

 We strongly support obligatory policy measures for all companies enforcing transparency.
-Many differences and unequal pay is not visible due to a lack in transparency and formalized remuneration systems.
+Many differences and unequal pay are not visible due to a lack of transparency and formalized remuneration systems.